infn-datacloud/cvmfs-publisher/docker/README.md

 # Docker
 ## docker-compose.yaml

+All the 3 dockers export their logs in /var/log/publisher.

+cvmfs-repo-consumers and cvmfs-repo-synk dockers share an external disk, /data/cvmfs

 ### cvmfs-publisher-docker-network

 The docker-compose.yaml uses a special docker network with MTU=1450 due to a INFN Cloud network constain.